 We recently had a claim in Tampa where the sibling of a person who was a victim of a wrongful death was the person who contacted us.
 It was a very sad case.
 This involved a construction accident that could have been prevented.
 The sibling in this case, the brother, asked if he could bring a claim on behalf of his brother in wrongful death.
 The short answer to that – and it’s complicated – is the personal representative assigned to the estate usually brings the case.
 In that instance, the claim could be made through the personal representative.

 The Florida statutes regarding wrongful death are complicated.
 You need an attorney who is well-versed in those areas.
 We would be glad to speak with you and help you navigate through the wrongful death process in a very difficult time.
 Give me a call.

 Heirs Hiring Separate Attorneys For Wrongful Death

-We had a case in Tallahassee recently where it got really hairy because the heirs of the decedent, who was the person that unfortunately died in the accident, hired separate law firms.
-We had, as a client, one of the heirs and another law firm in Tallahassee had the other heir.
+We had a case in Tampa recently where it got really hairy because the heirs of the decedent, who was the person that unfortunately died in the accident, hired separate law firms.
+We had, as a client, one of the heirs and another law firm in Tampa had the other heir.
 Unfortunately, there was a dispute as to which heir could get more money in the case, as far as damages.
 We had to work that out and ultimately go to court and have the judge provide us with a distribution plan.

 It gets complicated, and it’s never the same.
 Every case is different.
 The answer to the question was, yeah, you can have heirs who have different attorneys, and it has to get worked out throughout the litigation process.
 You need a lawyer that is experienced in these areas, and you need to find that out at the initial consultation.
-We would be glad to speak with you in Tallahassee about your wrongful death case and help you navigate through an extremely difficult time.
+We would be glad to speak with you in Tampa about your wrongful death case and help you navigate through an extremely difficult time.

 Choosing The Right Wrongful Death Lawyer